-Last week, two women named Tammy won elections.
-One was Tammy Baldwin of Wisconsin, elected to the U.S. Senate.
-The other was Tammy Duckworth of Illinois, elected to the U.S. House of Representatives.
+Last week, two women named Tammy won elections: Tammy Baldwin of Wisconsin was elected to the U.S. Senate, and Tammy Duckworth of Illinois was elected to the U.S. House of Representatives.

 Do you think this could be enough to revive the baby name Tammy?

-The name started popping up on the SSA’s baby name list in the 1930s, was in the top 1,000 by the late 1940s, and was extremely popular by the late 1950s:
+The name started popping up in the U.S. baby name data in the 1930s.
+It was in the top 1,000 by the late 1940s, and was extremely popular by the late 1950s:

 - 1961: 15,527 baby girls named Tammy [rank: 28th]